 It’s not enough for your supposed brand to state “I’m the best realtor because I say I am.”
 What makes you different?
 How are you communicating your brand values?
-Be consistent in your actions and interactions online and offline.
+Be consistent with your actions and interactions online and offline.

-Instill your brand into all your marketing efforts, starting with your website and content, as these are the most forward-facing components of your company.
+Install your brand into all your marketing efforts, starting with your website and content, as these are the most forward-facing components of your company.